SellgrenLab/organoid-Covid19/README.md

 - Astrocyte_subclustering.R: Code applied to obtain subclusters of celltypes such as astrocyte or choroid plexus (as seen in the study) across all experimental condition.
 - Olag_MG_clusteroverlap.R: Comparison of organoid-grown microglial states upon infection to Microglia transcriptomic identitites found by Olah et al,2020.

+Note: This repository is only intended to provide insights into the analysis related to the key findings of the study and is not maintained or designed to be run directly.
+If you have any questions/doubts, please don't hesitate to contact the authors or raise an issue on the github repository.